Planning daycare activities can seem like a daunting task. Making lesson plans is time-consuming but you can save time by using a few of these tips.

 Once you have your daycare activities planned, just check the night before what tomorrow’s activities are and get your supplies ready before you go to bed.
 Then they are ready for whenever you can get to them.
 If you are a morning person, get up early in the morning and get supplies ready for the day.
 Do whatever works for you.

-For more productivity improvement ideas, check out preparing for taxes, finding more time in the day, getting your paperwork done, keeping up with the mess, how to handle all the food prep and watch for decluttering your finances and decluttering your supplies with a 30-day decluttering schedule coming soon.
+For more productivity improvement ideas, check out preparing for taxes, finding more time in the day, getting your paperwork done, keeping up with the mess, how to handle all the food prep, decluttering your finances and decluttering your supplies with a 30-day decluttering schedule coming soon.

 Don’t forget to pin for later